Asabeneh/30-Days-Of-Python/readme.md

      - Your family name
      - Your country
      - I am enjoying 30 days of python
+ 1. Check the data types of the following data:
+    - 10
+    - 9.8
+    - 3.14
+    - 4 - 4j
+    - ['Asabeneh', 'Python', 'Finland']
+    - Your name
+    - Your family name
+    - Your country
- 1. Create python file day_1.py and repeat question 1, 2 and 3.
+ 1. Create python file day_1.py and repeat question 1, 2, and 4.
+Remember to use print when you are working on a python file.
 Then run the file.

 # Day 2